CKroes97/platform-engineering-minikube-demo/README.md

 - LLM server configured for interaction with webservices

 To do:
-Add LLM firewall
+Add RAG
-Add RAG and MCPs
+Add MCPs
 Add firewalls between LLM and RAG
+Some form of tenancy
+YAML linting
+Add firewall rules